Republic of Karelia: Karelian Autonomous Soviet Socialist Republic

 Many of the Finns who fled to Karelia were detained and most likely shot during The Great Purge of 1937, with the Karelian ethnic Finns' population dropping to 21%.
 Karelia has one of the biggest burial sites of Stalinist purges in Russia, Sandarmokh, where possibly thousands of victims were executed.

 Winter War

 During the Winter War, a Soviet puppet government was created in occupied territories.
-The Finnish Democratic Republic was to incorporate most of Finland's pre-war territories plus some western parts of the KASSR.
+The Finnish Democratic Republic was to incorporate Finland, plus some western parts of the KASSR.
 Some members of the FDP government were also members of the KASSR government.